biowonks/projects/fql/cases.md

 ]
 ```

+The key `count` can also be used to select a range of number of acceptable repeats of the domain.

-In this case, only sequences with CheW - CheW - CheW domain architecture and no other match to the pfam29 database will be selected.
-If you want to pick sequences with only 2 or 3 CheWs and nothing else:
+For example: to Filter protein sequences with only 2 or 3 CheWs and nothing else:

 ```javascript
 [